 Financial Health by Amanda Clayman

-While the country is slowly reopening, the long-term economic impact of COVID-19 remains uncertain and, for millions of families, anxiety about personal finance is taking its toll.
+While the country is slowly reopening with the vaccine here, the long-term economic impact of COVID-19 remains uncertain and, for millions of families, anxiety about personal finance is taking its toll.
 Just how do you navigate the economic crisis we're in?
 Amanda Clayman, a financial therapist and financial wellness advocate for Prudential, has spent her career helping people change their spending and saving behaviors—and, here, she shares her tips.

 Clayman knows firsthand how emotional bad habits can lead to fiscal struggles: In her twenties, she moved to New York without a financial plan, and went into major debt in the process.
 “I thought a budget was a form of punishment,” says Clayman, who previously worked in marketing and event promotions.
 But she was able to get herself out of debt and change her relationship with money, and is now helping others do the same.
 Below, her go-to advice for managing the stress, knowing when to make a financial plan, and how to explain financial challenges to the kiddos.